 Today, we are happy to announce that the task force has concluded its work and has arrived at a set of recommendations that, if implemented, could drastically improve student mental health for tens of thousands of Missouri students.
 These recommendations are intended to be aspirational yet achievable, and reorient their thinking about mental health issues as integral to student success and retention.

 A summary of the task force’s recommendations can be found below.
-Review our full report for a more in-depth look at our findings and recommendations.

 - Increase monetary investment in college mental health services through reallocation of existing resources, requests for additional state appropriations, and through state and federal grants